zh1peng/AuthorHive/README.md

-# 🐝 AuthorHive
+# 🐝 authordown

-**AuthorHive** is an easy-to-use R package designed to streamline the management of author metadata, affiliations, and contributions in academic manuscripts—particularly helpful for papers with extensive author lists.
+**authordown** is an easy-to-use R package designed to streamline the management of author metadata, affiliations, and contributions in academic manuscripts—particularly helpful for papers with extensive author lists.

 ## ✨ Features